Introduction

 Summary

-It is important to understand quality and how the different aspects of it interact with the rest of our project.
-A project manager must understand the need for a quality management plan to govern quality on our project; quality planning to set out quality success criteria; quality assurance to demonstrate the standards of our processes; and quality control to provide metrics for the quality of our products.
+As we’ve discussed in this project quality guide, a project manager must understand the need for a quality management plan to govern quality on your project; quality planning to set out quality success criteria; quality assurance to demonstrate the standards of our processes; and quality control to provide metrics for the quality of our products.
 Each of these elements contributes towards the project’s quality standards in a different way, but all are important in contributing to overall project quality.

 If you take the time to put a quality management plan in place and ensure that you have processes in place for establishing quality, you will be able to demonstrate to the project sponsor and stakeholders that you have led and completed your project to high quality standards.